giaf/hpipm/README.md

-This is HPIPM, a high-performance interior-point method solver for dense, optimal control- and tree-structured convex quadratic programs.
+This is HPIPM, a high-performance interior-point method solver for dense, optimal control- and tree-structured convex quadratic programs (QP) and quadratically-constrained quadratic programs (QCQP).
 It provides efficient implementations of dense and structure-exploiting algorithms to solve small to medium scale problems arising in model predictive control and embedded optimization in general and it relies on the high-performance linear algebra package BLASFEO.

 HPIPM (and BLASFEO, which is a dependency), comes with both `make` and `cmake` build systems.